WiFi Data Logger Case Study

 Another benefit is the sensors’ connected Cloud system.
 Margiotti and Kroll work across five offices, and this system means that Justin can view each office’s live temperature data from any location.
 As well as this, he is able to receive an alert, should the vaccines fall outside the temperature remits and take immediate action should he need to.

-The data is shown in a simple, easy to read way, whilst also being professional – the company shares an export of the report with the auditors each month.
+The data is shown in a simple, easy to read way, while also being professional – the company shares an export of the report with the auditors each month.